Beyond Predictions in Neural ODEs: Identification and Interventions: Implementation Details

 All neural networks used in this work are fully connected, feed-forward neural networks.
 The initial velocities are predicted using a neural network with two hidden layers with 20 neurons each and $\tanh$ activations.
 The main architecture to infer velocities (or accelerations) also contains two hidden layers of sizes 20, 50, or 100 depending on the size of the input and ELU (or for some experiments linear) activation function.
 ELU and $\tanh$ were used because they allow for negative values in the ODE~\citep{Norcliffe2020}.
 As an ODE solver, we use an explicit $5$-th order Dormand-Prince solver commonly denoted by \texttt{dopri5}.

 All models are optimized using Adam~\citep{kingma2017adam} with an initial learning rate of $0.01$.
 We use PyTorch's default weight initialization scheme for the weights and set the regularization parameter $\lambda$ for the L1 penalty to $0.01$ in the 10, and 20-dimensional examples and to $0.1$ for the 50-dimensional example.
 All models can be trained entirely on CPUs on consumer grade Laptop machines within minutes or hours.
+To compute the MSE uncertainty, the experiments in Figures~\ref{fig:linear},\ref{fig:spiral} and \ref{fig:LV} are run 10 times with random seeds.
+Finally, the presence of edges in the weight matrices was determined by thresholding absolute values at $0.05$ for the synthetic datasets and $0.001$ for the real dataset.